Alipsa/data-utils/README.md

 ## Version history

+### 1.0.6, in progress
+- Change github repo references from perNyfelt to Alipsa

 ### 1.0.5, 2024-07-04
 - move Tablesaw stuff to matrix-tablesaw
 - add support for getting a db type for a java class